yssyss2323/Leffa/README.md

 Star ⭐ us if you like it!

 ## News
+- 02/Jan/2025, Update the mask generator to improve results.
+Add ref unet acceleration, boosting prediction speed by 30%.
+Include more controls in Advanced Options to enhance user experience.
+Enable intermediate result output for easier development.
+Enjoy using it!.
 - 18/Dec/2024, thanks to @[StartHua](https://github.com/StartHua) for integrating Leffa into ComfyUI!
 Here is the [repo](https://github.com/StartHua/Comfyui_leffa)!
 - 16/Dec/2024, the virtual try-on [model](https://huggingface.co/franciszzj/Leffa/blob/main/virtual_tryon_dc.pth) trained on DressCode is released.
 - 12/Dec/2024, the HuggingFace [demo](https://huggingface.co/spaces/franciszzj/Leffa) and [models](https://huggingface.co/franciszzj/Leffa) (virtual try-on model trained on VITON-HD and pose transfer model trained on DeepFashion) are released.